gatsbyjs/gatsby/docs/blog/2019-08-23-creating-a-purpose-driven-media-platform/index.md

 In addition to using variable fonts, building the site from scratch gave us the opportunity to work with modern CSS features like grid layout and custom properties.
 Early on in the project we also invested some time in designing both a fluid responsive grid and a fluid typographic system.
 These worked together to elegantly scale the design to look great on any device, without relying on arbitrary breakpoints to resize the type.

 We designed for a minimum and a maximum viewport width, set a typographic scale at each end, and used an algorithm to calculate font sizes for any viewport width between the two ends.
-The result is a dynamic scale which is subtle at the smaller end, and grows to make the best use of space based on any device’s actual viewport width.
+The result is a dynamic scale which is subtle at the smaller end, and grows to make the best use of space based on any device's actual viewport width.
 We shared a Google Sheet with the project team, which became our source of truth for checking font sizes at any viewport width.
 This helped to avoid confusion between designers and developers, and could be easily tweaked any time we decided to change any of the values.

 ![A custom typography scale calculator in Google Sheets](change-inc-type-scale.png)

 ## Running streams concurrently

 In order to meet our deadline, we kicked off all streams of work on day one.
 The excellent [Abstract](https://www.abstract.com/) version control tool for Sketch was our centralised design resource.
-With two visual designers and a handful of developers on the project at any time, this tool was invaluable for keeping everybody’s files up to date.
+With two visual designers and a handful of developers on the project at any time, this tool was invaluable for keeping everybody's files up to date.
 Abstract also neatly handled commenting and some light design critique, and the change tracking proved immensely beneficial for the developers.
 Our systematic approach enabled us to deliver a full component library and the design language was pushed much further than we thought possible in the time available.

 The tight deadlines forced us to begin development almost immediately.
 The challenge we faced was how to develop without specs, wireframes, or a complete information architecture.
 What we decided to do was start with the skeleton of a component library and a simplified app, so that we could iterate on both as the design progressed.
 Each iteration was focused on critical features and functionality.